openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 From where tasks or pipelines of the same name takes precedence?

-for remote Tasks, when you have a `taskRef` on a task name, pac will try to find the task in this order:
+For the remote Tasks, when you have a `taskRef` on a task name, Pipelines-as-Code will try to find the task in this order:

 1. A task matched from the PipelineRun annotations
 2. A task matched from the remote Pipeline annotations
-3. A task matched fetched from the Tekton directory (the tasks from the `.tekton` directory and its subdirs are automatically included)
+3. A task matched fetched from the Tekton directory (the tasks from the `.tekton` directory and its sub-directories are automatically included)

-for remote Pipelines referenced on a `pipelineRef`, pac will try to match a pipeline in this order:
+For the remote Pipeline referenced on a `pipelineRef`, Pipelines-as-Code will try to match a pipeline in this order:

-1. Pipeline from the PipelineRun annotations
+1. The Pipeline from the PipelineRun annotations
-2. Pipeline from the Tekton directory (pipelines are automatically fetched from the `.tekton` directory and subdirs)
+2. The Pipeline from the Tekton directory (pipelines are automatically fetched from the `.tekton` directory and its sub-directories)